 I prefer to use super-strong neodymium magnets.
 These are amazingly strong magnets and will work well through the felt fabric of the worm.
 Wrapping the magnet in the felt worm makes it less likely that your little one toddler will smash things when swinging the magnet around (an important consideration for a homemade toddler toy!)

-I used two disc shaped magnets each 15 mm x 1 mm (9/16" x 3/64") that I bought on ebay, which was the cheapest place I found.
-I think I got a pack of 20 for about $6.
-You can have a look below to see if you can find a bargain.
+I used two disc shaped magnets each 15 mm x 1 mm (9/16" x 3/64") that I bought on eBay, which was the cheapest place I found.
+I got a pack of 20 for about $6.

 Use the template to cut out two pieces of fish-shaped fabric.
 (Use the outer fish outline on the template.
 The inner dotted outline is just to give an indication of the size of the finished sewn fish.)